Aphantasia: The rare brain condition that darkens the mind’s eye

 “Some individuals with aphantasia have reported that they don’t understand what it means to ‘count sheep’ before going to bed.
 They thought it was merely an expression, and had never realized until adulthood that other people could actually visualize sheep without seeing them.”

-Scientists don’t yet know what causes aphantasia, whether it’s a distinct psychological condition, or, indeed, if we are simply jarring against language’s limited ability to accurately describe our internal realities.
-But a burgeoning body of research—among it a new study led by Bainbridge and published in Cortex last month—suggests the condition is more than misfiring expressions.
+Scientists don’t yet know what causes aphantasia, whether it’s a distinct psychological condition, or, indeed, if we are simply struggling with language’s limited ability to accurately describe our internal realities.
+But a burgeoning body of research—including a study led by Bainbridge and published in Cortex in 2021—suggests the condition is more than misfiring expressions.

 Though no long-term studies have focused on aphantasia, its history stretches back more than a century.
 Francis Galton first described people with “no power of visualising” in 1880, an observation made during his breakfast-table survey.
 At that time, however, the science of psychology was still in its infancy, and Galton’s observation was shelved like so many other early-day curios—brought down and dusted off by the occasional psychologist but given little attention before being shelved again.